Glossary

 Understanding these terms helps you manage remote work expectations

-The green dot has become a proxy for availability in distributed teams.
-Understanding how it works helps set realistic expectations.
+The green dot has become a proxy for whether you are working.
+Understanding how it works helps you avoid risky hacks.

 Want to manage your Slack presence?